Perfect Lemon Ricotta Cheesecake

 close shot of a slice of lemon ricotta cheesecake topped with whipped cream

-I usually make it for Easter, but it’s easy enough to whip it anytime a craving hits.
+I usually make it for Easter, but it’s easy enough to whip it up anytime a craving hits.
 I enjoy it with homemade whipped cream, fresh strawberries, and a drizzle of lemon curd.
-On occasions when I have extra spare time, I make this unique crepe-stuffed New York-style cheesecake which features crepes stuffed with ricotta and chocolate.
+On occasion, when I have spare time, I make this unique crepe-stuffed New York-style cheesecake, which features crepes filled with ricotta and chocolate.

 slices of creamy lemon ricotta cheesecake